So what's next? You need to know how best to promote your online course.

 Once the student opens the email, there should be some sort of branding element, like for example the thumbnail of one of your courses.

-The goal of the email is to be educational, while at the same time make the student aware of your courses.
+The goal of the email is to be educational, while at the same time making the student aware of your online courses.
 The text of the email should be by itself useful and helpful to the student, but not too long.

 Your email text should not just be a call to action asking the user to click on a link to watch a video or read a blog post, there should be enough value in the email itself for the student to know that the next email that they get from you is always worth opening and reading.